mojodojodev/mojodojo.dev/mojo_team_answers.md

 This is also something we're likely to look into in the far future, but isn't a priority right now.
 Also, as mojo opens up more, it would be great for community members to poke at this.

+### Optimization via MLIR
+Mojo is a gateway to the whole MLIR ecosystem.
+It is entirely plausible that the matmul implementation for a particular piece of hardware just calls a few MLIR operations.

 ### Macos and Ios
 It would be very interesting to explore Mojo -> Swift and Mojo -> iOS interop but we have no plans for that in the immediate future, something to explore over time maybe.